amelialouise/Oregon-births/publish/CDC-Wonder.md

 Extracting CDC Data
 ================

-This notebook documents natality data downloaded from
+This notebook documents our process for extracting natality data from
 <a href="https://wonder.cdc.gov/natality.html" class="uri">CDC
 Wonder</a> and [data.cdc.gov](https://data.cdc.gov/).